j4y/developerportal/pages/platforms/ios.md

 - (void)detector:(AFDXDetector *)detector didStartDetectingFace:(AFDXFace *)face;
 ```

 This method is called in your code and signals when the detector detects a new face that has come into view.
-It is often used in conjunction with detector:didStopDetectingFace:.
+It is often used in conjunction with <code>detector:didStopDetectingFace:</code>.
 The implementation of this delegate method is optional.

 ```
 - (void)detector:(AFDXDetector *)detector didStopDetectingFace:(AFDXFace *)face;